gtsofa/quiz-mobile-app/README.md

 #### Invalid data course (sad path):
 1. System doesn't save empty guess (answer)

+### Validate Answers Use Case

+#### Primary course:
+1. Execute "Validate Answers" command with the above data.
+2. System valides if all saved answers is equal to the total correct answers that came from server.
+3. System stop the counter.
+4. System delivers success message.

 ### Finish Game Use Case

 #### Primary course: